Connect with others who understand.

 MS and Alcohol: What Are the Effects?

-If you’re living with multiple sclerosis (MS), you may wonder how moderate or heavy alcohol consumption could affect your disease and overall well-being.
+If you’re living with multiple sclerosis (MS), you may wonder how moderate or heavy alcohol consumption could affect your condition and overall well-being.
 As one MyMSTeam member said, “I need to stop burying my symptoms with alcohol — it never serves me well the next day.”

 Does Drinking Alcohol Cause MS?